 The kitchen model used for this residential kitchen project is our Cesar Italian Maxima 2.2 kitchen model.
 It comes in a very trendy, high-end heat treated oak wood cabinet finish, which is oak wood that is treated with heat, and hence turns dark and becomes more durable.
 This cabinet finish is being combined with white lacquer cabinetry that stands out even more through the oak wood framing.

-Taller than average wall cabinets on the back wall, which measure 9.5 feet and extend from the floor to the ceiling and help to promote a feeling of largeness in the space.
-These tall cabinets act as a framing element to the rest of the back wall, which houses functional elements such as the cooktop, speed ovens, and fully integrated refrigerator.
+Our Cesar taller than average wall kitchen cabinets were installed on the back wall.
+They measure 9.5 feet and extend from the floor to the ceiling, hence helping to promote a feeling of largeness in the space.
+These tall kitchen cabinets act as a framing element to the rest of the back wall, which houses functional elements such as the kitchen cooktop, speed ovens, and fully integrated refrigerator.

-Paired with the functional back wall is the island, which has a four-inch thick countertop and a waterfall stone element that cascades to the floor.
-The client is a young family that entertains a lot, so being able to sit six at the island was a priority.
-The island is sixteen feet long and four and a half feet deep, which provides plenty of space for dining, work, and entertaining.
+Paired with the functional back wall is the kitchen island, which has a four-inch thick kitchen countertop and a waterfall stone element that cascades to the floor.
+The client of this modern Weehawken, NJ home is a young family that entertains a lot, so being able to sit six at the island was a priority.
+The modern Italian kitchen island is sixteen feet long and four and a half feet deep, which provides plenty of space for dining, work, and entertaining.